Student Advisory Board

 Taylor Gates is a fourth-year graduate student in the Clinical Psychology PhD program at the University of Cincinnati.
 Taylor works under the mentorship of Dr. Cathy Stough in the Healthy Bearcat Families Lab.
 Broadly, Taylor’s research interests involve improving the psychosocial outcomes for children and adolescents with chronic illness through intervention development and community-based participatory research strategies.
 She is also interested in researching the influence of family factors (e.g., caregiver mental health, family functioning) on child psychosocial functioning among pediatric populations.
 Clinically, Taylor is passionate about providing evidence-based and culturally responsive treatment to diverse pediatric populations.
 Taylor is the Co-Chair of the Network of Campus Representatives (NCR), which aims to increase awareness of the field of pediatric psychology across the country.

-Cecily N. Conour, M.S. (she/her)
+Cecily N. Conour, MS (she/her)

 Membership Committee, Training Program Dissemination Chair